CakeWP/wp-map-block/readme.txt

 * Map Width & Height
 * Don't need an any api key

+<strong>Want To Contribute To The Plugin?</strong>

+You may now contribute to the plugin on Github: <a href="https://github.com/imrantushar/wp-map-block" target="_blank" rel="">WP Map Block on Github</a>

+== Installation ==

+Install WP Map Block for Gutenberg either via the WordPress plugin directory or by uploading the files to your server at wp-content/plugins.

+== Frequently Asked Questions ==

+= Is required google map api key or any other api key? =

+No, Don't need an API key to launch Google Maps & OpenStreet Maps

+== Screenshots ==

+1. Google Map
+2. OpenStreet Map
+3. Custom Map Marker With Popup

 == Changelog ==
+= 1.1.1 - 2020-09-03 =
+- Fixed: Translation Issue
+- Some minor fix

 = 1.1 - 2020-09-02 =
 - Added: Custom marker icon
 - Added: Full Screen Map Control